 Why service mix, weights, zones, and package characteristics often influence agreement outcomes more than total spend alone.

-Evaluate Your Current Shipping Agreement with More Clarity
+Evaluate Your Current Shipping Agreement with Greater Structural Clarity

 If your organization is preparing for a FedEx or UPS renewal — or wants to better understand whether current agreement terms are performing as expected — TARS can help you review contract structure, benchmark your position, and clarify where negotiation strategy may improve long-term cost performance.